Annie Leibovitz Masterclass Review 2023 : Is it Worth Your Money?

 Being There

-We see Annie back with the students from San Francisco Art Institute discussing her work backstage with Bruce Springsteen.
+We see Annie back with the students from the San Francisco Art Institute, discussing her work backstage with Bruce Springsteen.
 And how she struggled with being present when it was required and disappearing when called for.

 Playing With The Subject